Veereswara-P/E-Commerce-Website/README.md

 Wishlist: Functionality for users to save and manage their favorite products.

-Product Discovery: Browse products by category, an infinite scroll on the homepage, and a global search feature.
+Product Discovery: Browse products by category and product name, an infinite scroll on the homepage, and a global search feature.

 Backend
 RESTful API: A robust REST API built with Node.js and Express.js.